th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/setup-hardware.md

 To build your own voice assistant, you will need at least the following things:

 * Raspberry Pi 3b/3b+/4 with Power Cable
-* Micro-SD-Card with min.
-16gb
+* Micro-SD-Card with a min of 16gb
 * ReSpeaker 4-Mic-Array
 * Zigbee2MQTT adapter, like [**Texas Instruments CC2531**](/pages/knowledge/zigbee/cc2531) or [**ConBee2**](/pages/knowledge/zigbee/conbee2)
   or ([other compatible adapters](https://www.zigbee2mqtt.io/information/supported_adapters){:target="_blank"})